'Discover Sailing' Experience

 We cater for complete beginners through to those enjoying a regular sail.
 Our Force 24 inshore keelboats carry a qualified instructor and up to four participants.

-Bookings essential – Enrolments are open until 12:00pm on the day of sailing.
+Bookings are essential – Enrolments are open until 12:00pm on the day of sailing.

 Women's Sailing courses